Cattle chewing louse (Bovicola bovis)-biting

 A single treatment may not give complete seasonal control because none of the listed products are effective against eggs.
 A second treatment no later than 14 days after the first treatment is usually recommended.

-- diazinon ear tag (Patriot; OPtimizer)-One tag to each ear of all animals older than 3 months.
+- diazinon ear tag (Patriot; OPtimizer)-Apply one tag to each ear of all animals older than 3 months.
 Do not use on lactating dairy cattle.
 Remove before slaughter.

 - diazinon/chlorpyrifos ear tag (Warrior)-Apply one tag per animal in late fall or early winter.
 Do not use on lactating dairy cattle.
 Remove before slaughter.

-- zeta-cypermethrin/piperonyl butoxide ear tag (Python MagnuM)-Apply one tag per head over 3 months of age in late fall or early winter.
+- zetacypermethrin ear tag (Python MagnuM)-Apply one tag per head over 3 months of age in late fall or early winter.
 Remove at end of season or before slaughter.

 - cyfluthrin pour-on (CyLence)-See label for dosing instructions.
 Pour along top of back and head of cattle of all ages.
 Repeat treatment 3 weeks later.

-- diflubenzuron pour-on (Clean-Up) at 3 ml per 100 lb of body weight up to 30 ml per animal.
+- diflubenzuron/permethrin pour-on (Clean-Up II)-Apply at 3 ml per 100 lb of body weight up to 30 ml per animal.
 Apply down face and along back.
 Retreat as needed, but no more than once every 2 weeks.

 - permethrin spray (Atroban 11% EC) at 1 quart to 50 gal water.
-Spray 1 to 2 quarts per animal and get thoroughly wet.
+Spray 1 to 2 qt per animal and get thoroughly wet.
 Treat once every 2 weeks as needed.

-- permethrin/piperonyl butoxide pour-on (Ultra Boss) at 3 ml per 100 lb body weight.
+- permethrin pour-on (Ultra Boss)-Apply at 3 ml per 100 lb body weight.
 Maximum of 30 ml (1 fl oz) per animal.
 Treat again in 14 days.

-- tetrachlorvinphos/ddvp (Ravap EC)-Mix 1 gal in 200 gal water.
+- tetrachlorvinphos/ddvp spray (Ravap EC)-Mix 1 gal in 200 gal water.
 Apply as coarse spray, up to 0.5 gal per animal.
 Avoid contacting teats with spray unless teats are washed and dried before milking.
+Apply at least 20 minutes before milking or after milking is complete.
 Do not treat calves under 6 months of age.
 Do not treat more often than once a day.

-- permethrin backrubber or self-oiler (Gardstar 40% EC) at 118 ml/10 gal mineral oil or diesel oil.
+- permethrin backrubber/self-oiler (Gardstar 40% EC)-Mix 118 ml (4 oz) per 10 gal mineral oil or diesel oil.
 Keep rubbing device charged.
 Results improve with forced daily use.

-- zeta-cypermethrin/piperonyl butoxide dust (PYthon) at 2 oz per animal.
-Apply in dust bag, shaker, dusting glove, or mechanical duster, hung where cattle congregate or pass through (e.g., exit alley of milking parlor).
+- zeta-cypermethrin dust (PYthon)-Apply in dust bag, shaker, dusting glove, or mechanical duster, hung where cattle congregate or pass through (e.g., exit alley of milking parlor).
 Direct applications of 2 oz per animal may be repeated as needed but not more than once every 3 days.